unboundsecurity/unbound-integration/container-signing/kubernetes-skopeo-portieris/README.md

                keySecret: signing-pubkey
 ```

-The ```storeURL``` will point to the webserver used to host container signatured.
+The ```storeURL``` should point to the webserver used to host container signatured.

+3. Instal the kubernetes portieris service.
+It will block now all unsigned containers.

 ```
 helm delete -n portieris portieris || true helm install portieris --create-namespace --namespace portieris ./portieris --set IBMContainerService=false --debug
 ```

-## Test that everything is working.
+## Test that everything is setup correctly.

-Start kubernetes container that should run:
+This command must work.
+We run conatuner that we have already signed.
 ```
 kubectl run -i --tty busybox --image=stremovsky/busybox:latest --restart=Never -- sh
 ```

-Start kubernetes container that should be blocked:
+This command must be blocked.
+We run unsigned container.
 ```
 kubectl run -i --tty busybox --image=library/busybox:latest --restart=Never -- sh
 ```